Understanding Physical Dynamics with Counterfactual World Modeling: Structure extraction details and results

-\paragraph{Distillation} Since counterfactual queries for object segmentation can be slow and missing some objects in the image, we follow previous works FreeSOLO \cite{wang2022freesolo} and CutLER \cite{wang2023cut} to distill segmentations extracted from a large task-agnostic pre-trained model into a smaller instance segmenter for faster and more robust segmentation.
+We follow the same procedure in the previous work CutLER \cite{wang2023cut} to distill segmentations extracted from a large task-agnostic pre-trained model into a smaller instance segmenter for faster and more robust segmentation.
 The extracted segmentations are used as pseudo annotations to train a downstream instance segmenter in a self-supervised manner.